Mariah Carey Spills Out Of Black Silk Dress In NYC

 Mariah Carey flaunted her famous figure this week as she stepped out looking glam in New York City.

-According to The Daily Mail, Mariah Carey likely turned heads as she hit the town for a night out in The Big Apple, and put her curves on display in the process.
+According to Daily Mail, Mariah Carey likely turned heads as she hit the town for a night out in The Big Apple, and put her curves on display in the process.

 In the photos taken by the paparazzi, the singer is seen sporting a long, black silk dress.
-The floor length gown boasted spaghetti straps and bright pops of color.
+The floor-length gown boasted spaghetti straps and bright pops of color.
 The dress also hugged Mariah’s figure, showing off her tiny waist and ample cleavage.

 Carey smiled for the cameras as she rocked a full face of makeup, including darkened eyebrows, thick lashes, a shimmering highlighter, and pink blush on her cheeks.
 She also added glossy pink lipstick to complete the glam look.